JonnyRyal08/PersonalProject/README.md

   - 1hr   Researched different manufactures and purchased more parts for Line Following Robot.
   - 1hr   Practice simple projects on Rasberry PI
+  - 2hr   Assembled robot with Rasberry PI and installed all sensors for project
+  - 1hr   Researched required code to program bot.
+Found projects on https://projects.raspberrypi.org/en/projects/?interests[]=robotics to assist in developing code for bot.

   Lessons Learned:

+  - Learned about assembly of PI board along with driver cards as well as interaction with Python to control specific features.

 Week 3 - Start assembly of robot.
 Continue to program software for robot.